Gankra/thesis/thesis.md

 As a result, although inherited mutability is the default way to do things in Rust, it is not the only way.
-A few key types provide *interior mutability*, which enables its data to be mutated through shared references, with some runtime mechanism to ensure that mutable references aren't aliased.
-The most obvious example of this is exactly the standard library's Mutex type, which allows an `&Mutex<T>` to become an `&mut T` by acquiring its lock.
+A few key types provide *interior mutability*, which enable their data to be mutated through shared references, with some runtime mechanism to ensure that mutable references aren't aliased.
+The most obvious example of this is exactly the standard library's Mutex type, which allows a `&Mutex<T>` to become an `&mut T` by acquiring its lock.

+However this is useful pattern even outside of a concurrent context, and some single-threaded equivalents also exist.
+These types are however prevented from being used in a concurrent context precisely because they aren't threadsafe.
+(Is this worth going into?
+Seems like a digression)

 # Unsafe Rust

+(this needs to be rewritten because it was based on the old stuff.
+I think I might want to hoist a discussion of safety to be closer to the data trust stuff?
+Defining memory safety, type safety, and so on.
+Basically a better version of my blog post)

 We originally separated all programming languages into two major categories: those that are safe, and those that are unsafe.
 This is of course a ridiculous